 Ready to build a flow?
 Just hover over the Flows icon in the left navigation and click Build Flow in the pop-out menu to get started.

 This will create a blank flow that you can start customizing:

 Be sure to review our best practices for flows as you customize your flows.

 After you've built a flow, you can find it on the Flows screen.

 Download a flow template

 Check out our templates, so you don't have to build from scratch!
 There are 2 ways for you to download pre-built flow templates:

 Once you have a flow built in Pipeline, there are 4 ways to kick-off a flow to create an Ask:

-- Submit a form - The easiest way to kick-off a flow is to submit the form in step0.
-Learn how to customize step 0.
+- Submit a form - The easiest way to submit the form in Step0.
+Learn how to customize it.

 - Send an email - Users can also create Asks by sending emails to a specific email address